Elder Abuse:

 • Respect their dignity

-• Spread the Word— Share/post campaign materials at your workplace, place of worship, or other community location you frequent.
+• Spread the Word— Share/post campaign materials at your workplace, place of worship, or other community locations you frequent.

 Facts: